 Don’t feel guilty about being a workaholic, it stems from Hong Kong’s work culture – with an average of about 44 work hours per week.
 I’m not saying this is good, this is definitely something that needs a lot of rethinking.
 Given our hard-working nature, the sudden shift to an at-home office can easily make one feel all over the place, so I’m here to highlight all the don’ts when mingling work with the sanctuary that is your home.

-Disclaimer: I’m no therapist/psychologist, I’m simply listing out what has been working for me during work from home.
+Disclaimer: I’m no therapist/psychologist, I’m simply listing out what has been working for me during work from home in Hong Kong.

 1. Step away from the bed, darlings.

 Oh the temptation of just staying in your unmade bed.
 Sure it feels comfortable at first but without you realising, you will be having back problems in your mid-20s.
 Make your bed the minute you get up and don’t turn back unless you want a short power nap.
 If you feel like you don’t have an ergonomic chair, don’t shy away from investing in one.
 You’ll be paying more for the physiotherapist if back pain persists, know what I mean?